 If you have questions or would like to discuss a

-potential project, please contact Katie Wittenauer
+potential partnership, please contact Katie Wittenauer

 at kwittenauer@mihumanities.org.